timmysimplifia/simpli-sf3-test-interview/README.md

 ### How do I get set up? ###

+Be sure to have PHP7 installed on your machine
 Clone this repository
-Be sure to have PHP7 installed on your machine
+cd simpli-sf3-test-interview
+composer install
+To run server : php bin/console server:run
 Create a new branch named *interview/yourfirstname-yourlastname* from master.
 Never commit or push into master!

 ### Mission ###